SHIFTECH-AFRICA/pam-php-sdk/README.md

 Follow the steps below on how to use the pam-php-sdk:

 #### How to use the Library
-How to use the pam-php-sdk to initiate different levels *api's*
+How to use the pam-php-sdk to initiate different levels of *api's*

 ```php
         /**